AhrefsBot Explained: Should You Block It or Let It Crawl?

 3. Backlink Analysis

-One of Ahrefs’ key features is its backlink analyzing tool.
+One of Ahrefs’ key features is its backlink analysis tool.
 It facilitates the collection of backlink data, such as the number of backlinks, referring domains, anchor text, etc. This information is helpful for SEO specialists who want to understand their website’s link profile and that of competitors.

 4. Keyword Research